-Esther previously served as the ACLU SoCal’s Deputy Director of Advocacy Operations, responsible for administrative and management duties to ensure a more effective and efficient focus on the affiliate's integrated advocacy approaches to its multi-issue work.
-Prior to joining the ACLU SoCal, she worked in juvenile correctional facilities conducting individual and group therapy sessions with sex offenders and volunteered with the OC Probation Department’s Adult Sex Offender Unit.
+Esther previously served as the ACLU of Southern California’s Deputy Director of Advocacy Operations, responsible for administrative and management duties to ensure a more effective and efficient focus on the affiliate's integrated advocacy approaches to its multi-issue work.
+Prior to joining the ACLU, she worked in juvenile correctional facilities conducting individual and group therapy sessions with sex offenders and volunteered with the OC Probation Department’s Adult Sex Offender Unit.
 Esther was honored for her work in criminal justice reform by LA City Councilmember David Ryu as one of 14 women making a difference in Los Angeles for Asian Pacific Heritage Month in 2018.

-Esther was also an adjunct lecturer at the University of Southern California (USC) School of Social Work, teaching management and organizational development to master level students.
+Esther is also an adjunct lecturer at the University of Southern California (USC) School of Social Work, teaching management and organizational development to master level students.
 She has also been a field instructor and was awarded the Jules Levine Distinguished Field Education Award for her work with MSW interns in the field.
-As a side hobby, Esther is an IMDB-credited associate producer, providing script and character assessments and assisting with pre- and post production.
-She earned her B.S. in Criminal Justice from CSU Long Beach and graduated as a Dean's Scholar with a Master’s in Social Work from USC.
+As a side interest, Esther is an IMDB-credited associate producer, providing script and character assessments and assisting in pre- and post production.
+She earned her B.S. in Criminal Justice from CSU Long Beach and graduated as a Dean's Scholar with a Masters in Social Work from USC.

 Phil Miller is an advocate for positive change no matter the context.
 He has extensive experience working with at-risk youth in an effort to help them avoid making decisions that could lead to incarceration.
 For people whose decisions have already led to incarceration, Phil strongly believes that college and theater programs inside of prisons, along with supportive reentry services on the outside, can provide the foundation they need to change their lives.